Other Children in Nature Campaigns

 Nature Explore Club.
 A complete research-based program of fun, effective resources to help educators, families, and others working to connect children with nature from the Arbor Day Foundation.
 Nature Explore Classrooms are being constructed at schools; nature centers; national forests, parks, and wildlife refuges; zoos; arboretums; and child care centers. www.arborday.org/explore

-Where the Other You Lives: Our Forests & Parks.
+Discover the Forests.
 A public service campaign sponsored by the USDA Forest Service that aims to inspire tweens (aged 8-12) and their parents to re-connect with nature, experiencing it first-hand.
-This website offers a free downloadable / printable guide, The Book of Stuff to Do Outside. www.discovertheforest.org/about.html
+This website offers a free downloadable / printable guide, The Book of Stuff to Do Outside. http://www.discovertheforest.org/

-Kids Dig Dirt!
-Green Paper.
-A compontent of the ACM Good to Grow!
+Childrens Museums.
 Initiative.
 It serves as both a resource and a tool for Association of Children's Museums museum members.
-The paper provides a collection of facts, guidelines and forward-thinking language that museums can draw on while developing their own outdoor spaces, proposals for funding or other materials. http://www.childrensmuseums.org/programs/health.htm
+The site provides a collection of facts, guidelines and forward-thinking language that museums can draw on while developing their own outdoor spaces, proposals for funding or other materials. http://www.childrensmuseums.org/

 Nature Play: Simple and Fun Ideas for All.
 Publication.
 This handy guide published by the Forestry Commission England will be of interests to all parties seeking specific 'how-to' ideas for designing settings that engage children in outdoor play.
 Exploration ideas include, among many others, investigation of ponds, streams, and how to create a secret path. www.forestry.gov.uk/forestry/INFD-7LSEHW